ForLoopNelson/killer-escape-game/README.md

 # Killer Escape Memory card game

-## Memorize the tiles containing doors and avoid the killers from Horror movies.
-Find three doors to escape, or get caught if you find three villains!
+## Find two doors to escape.
+Match two tiles with a horror Villain (Jason, Freddy, Pinhead, or Michael Myers) and be captured!

 ### Tasks:
 -- Fix mobile design